bini1995/invoice-uploader-ai/README.md

 - Automation marketplace integrations (Zapier/Make) for Slack and Google Sheets, plus connectors for your accounting platform, via `/api/integrations`
 - RPA automation engine triggers post-approval exports to your ERP system
 - Scheduled email fetch imports PDF invoices automatically
+- Forward invoices to `upload@yourdomain.com` and attachments are parsed via Gmail API
 - Low-code automation builder (`/api/automations`) for if‑then API workflows
 - Blockchain-backed invoice validation with PDF hashing for tamper-proof records